Re-architecting a Fragmented National Member Platform

 Work on the design system commenced in July 2024 as a foundational initiative to stabilise the broader ecosystem.
 The mobile rebuild began in October 2024 and launched in January 2025, while web consolidation work continued beyond launch.

-Collaborating with two developers and a CTO within an Agile delivery environment.
+I was appointed as the sole UX and Design Lead to drive the platform re-architecture and mobile redesign, collaborating with two developers and a CTO within an Agile delivery environment.

 I led: